-According to the Australian academic and curator Ted Gott, it was Onus' ability to subvert the established order of things and “to cut the legs off high art culture” that makes him such an extraordinary Australian artist of great stature.
-Gott sees Onus at his most 'wicked' in the pivotal work Fruit Bats, 1991, where 100 fibreglass Arnhem Land-inspired fruit bats, striped with rarrk (crosshatching), are suspended on a common backyard Aussie clothes line.
+According to the Australian academic and curator Ted Gott, it was Onus’s ability to subvert the established order of things and “to cut the legs off high art culture” that makes him such an extraordinary Australian artist of great stature.
+Gott sees Onus at his most wicked in the pivotal work Fruit Bats (1991), where one hundred fibreglass Arnhem Land-inspired fruit bats, striped with rarrk (crosshatching), are suspended on a common backyard Aussie clothes line.
 Littered below are the bat droppings on small discs of flower design, referencing the flying fox dreaming to which Onus was permitted access.
-Over the next 16 years he made 14 'spiritual pilgrimages' as he called them, to Maningrida and Garmedi where he was further inducted into the laws, customs and language of his tribal affiliates.
+Over the next sixteen years he made fourteen “spiritual pilgrimages” as he called them, to Maningrida and Garmedi where he was further inducted into the laws, customs and language of his tribal affiliates.

 Onus was a cultural terrorist of gentle irreverence who not only straddled a cusp in cultural history between millennia but brought differences together not through fusion but through bridging the divides making him exemplary in the way he explores what it means to be Australian.